 Even if you are not certain, you are welcome to apply to MEM as your major.
 If you are accepted and you later change your mind, you may decline the offer at the time of your acceptance, or you may change majors at a later time.

 I am a current MEM student and want to take some courses outside of UConn.
 Can I do this?

 Transfer credits are permitted; however, it is encouraged for students to take technical courses as well as their higher level business courses at the University of Connecticut.
 To determine which courses are eligible for transfer to UConn, search each course required in the list below on the Transfer Equivalencies web page.

 Why is academic advising required and who is my advisor?

-Freshmen and Sophomores at the Storrs Campus meet individually with the MEM advisor in the School of Engineering.
+Freshmen and Sophomores at the Storrs Campus meet individually with the MEM advisor in the College of Engineering.

-Students who are not at the Storrs Campus should Contact the School of Engineering Advising Office to schedule a time with their advisor.
+Students who are not at the Storrs Campus should Contact the College of Engineering Advising Office to schedule a time with their advisor.

 Are there any special academic standards for MEM Students?

-Students admitted to the Management and Engineering for Manufacturing (MEM) program must maintain a high standard of scholastic achievement to continue in the major program.
+Students admitted to the Management and Engineering for Manufacturing (MEM) major must maintain a high standard of scholastic achievement to continue in the major.
 Any student having completed 24 or more credit hours must maintain a minimum 2.79 cumulative grade point average.
-A student failing to meet this standard is subject to dismissal from the program.
+A student failing to meet this standard is subject to dismissal from the major.
 For more information, visit the MEM Supplementary Standards page.

 I am considering graduate school.
 Are there any programs MEM is affiliated with?